HagenNathaniel/Creative-Coding-120/120_Work/HW-10/readme.md

 Any issues you helped others with: No, by the time I saw them, (I worked most of the weekend) they were resolved.
 Anything you'd like to explore further: Honestly, I can't think of any.
 I would love to learn more about ways to use arrays though, especially from user input!

+NOTE ON CODE: If you use a popup blocker, it may disable the last function in the program!